V999TEC/WORDLINSIX/README.md

 ## New Scholardle with 6-letters

-There are 17,918 words in the current scholardle.txt dictionary
+There are currently 17,922 words in the current scholardle.txt dictionary

 Using the scholardle dictionary, all games can theoretically be solved in 8 or fewer tries